0sak/flask_backend/README.md

 # flask_backend
-Flask backend for mobile application
+Flask backend for a mobile application